-113. STAGECRAFT, LIGHTING AND COSTUMING.
+113. STAGECRAFT.
 Three hours credit.
 (Two hours lecture, two hours laboratory.)

 Prerequisite, Sp.
-63 and/or Sp.
-65, or equivalent.
-This course deals specifically with the problems and materials of play production.
+65. This course deals specifically with the problems and materials of play production.
 Materials and methods of staging, an introduction to lighting and lighting practices, and techniques of costuming the play receive the major emphasis in this course.

-114. INTRODUCTION TO THE THEATER.
+- 114. INTRODUCTION TO THE THEATER.
 Three or four hours credit.
-An introductory course to the theater which gives a comprehensive outline of the living stage, its players and craftsmen and its place in society from primitive drama to contemporary American and European theaters.
-115. BEGINNING CHARACTERIZATION.
+An introductory course to the theater which gives a comprehensive outline of the living stage, its players and craftsmen and its place in society from primitive drama to contemporary American and European theaters. - 115.
+BEGINNING CHARACTERIZATION.
 Three hours credit.

-A lecture and laboratory course in characterization in which the student participates in college theater productions.
+Prerequisite, Sp.
+63. A lecture and laboratory course in characterization in which the student participates in college theater productions.